wolfcms/wolfcms/readme.md

 ## Installation & Documentation

 You can find all documentation including installation and upgrade instructions in the docs/ subdirectory.
+Please read the documentation before asking for help.

-IMPORTANT - always check your security by viewing security.php post update!
+IMPORTANT - always check if there is any security advise by viewing security.php
+            after installing or updating Wolf CMS!

 ## Required

 - An HTTP server
-- PHP 5
+- PHP 5.1+
     - PHP: magic_quotes_gpc should be turned OFF.
     - PHP: Wolf CMS does *not* run on PHP 4.
 - PDO support.
+- A database supported by PDO.
-- MySQL 4.1.x or above with InnoDB support. -OR-
+    - MySQL 4.1+ with InnoDB support.
-- SQLite 3 -OR-
+    - SQLite 3
     - PostgreSQL (tested against 8.4.5)

 ## Recommended

-- The Apache HTTP server is recommended.
+- The system is testd on Apache HTTP server.
 - Wolf CMS is known to run on these HTTP servers as well:
     - Cherokee
     - Lighttpd
     - Nginx
     - Hiawatha

+## More information

 PHP        : http://www.php.net/
 MySQL      : http://www.mysql.com/